gatsbyjs/gatsby/docs/contributing/pair-programming.md

 title: Open Community Pair Programming Sessions
 ---

 The best part of open source is the community, and every community is stronger when it works together.
-To help build the strongest community possible, Gatsby is offering free [one-hour pair programming sessions][cal] to anyone and everyone in the open source community.
+To help build the strongest community possible, Gatsby is offering free [45 minute pair programming sessions][cal] to anyone and everyone in the open source community.

 ## How community pair programming sessions work